 I recently came back from a beautiful summer holiday in Sicily with my husband.
 We spent a few days in Palermo (my dad’s hometown) then drove around the north-west of the island to visit ancient Greek sites (Segesta and Selinunte), the salt farms of Marsala and Trapani, the rocky beaches of Favignana and Zingaro Natural Reserve and the historic town of Erice.
 We visited stunning sites, spent eight days in the sun and filled our bellies with delicious Sicilian food!

 A popular pasta dish of the Trapani region is Pesto alla Trapanese, typically used to season busiate pasta.
 What are busiate?

 Busiate is a type of egg-less pasta made from durum wheat and twisted in a similar way to fusilli.
 I had never seen it before as you can’t find it in shops outside of Sicily.
 I’m glad I brought a packet back to London so I could make this dish for lunch last week!

 Pesto alla Trapanese is a variation of the famous Pesto alla Genovese, ie. the usual kind you find in supermarkets anywhere made with basil and pine nuts.
 It is made with tomato sauce, almonds, basil and lots of garlic.
 I love it, it’s very easy to make and turns your pasta into a delicious and effortless dish!

+I paired the this pasta with Pesto alla Trapanese with a glass of Vinas del Vero Gewurztraminer, which I received from wine company Gonzalez Byass UK together with a bottle of their Vilarnau Brut Cava.
 The Spanish Gewurztraminer is an intense and floral white wine, full of aromas, perfect to go with a summer dish.